Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/pk.md

 Since PSA has a built-in random generator, all `(f_rng, p_rng)` arguments to PK functions have been removed.

-`mbedtls_pk_debug()` and the associated types has been removed.
-This was intended solely for internal consumption by the debug module, and tied to legacy representations of keys.
+`mbedtls_pk_debug()` and the associated types have been removed.
+This was intended solely for internal consumption by the debug module, and tied to internal details of the legacy representation of keys.
 If you need equivalent functionality in TF-PSA-Crypto, export the key.

 The auxiliary functions `mbedtls_pk_parse_subpubkey()` and `mbedtls_pk_write_pubkey()` are no longer exposed.
 Use `mbedtls_pk_parse_public_key()` and `mbedtls_pk_write_pubkey_der()` instead.